-The Cyber Kill Chain®, first developed by Lockheed Martin in 2011, is the best known of the cybersecurity intelligence frameworks.
+The Cyber Kill Chain[®], first developed by Lockheed Martin in 2011, is one of the first and best-known of the cybersecurity intelligence frameworks.
 It is based on the military concept of the kill chain, which breaks the structure of an attack into stages.
 By segmenting an attack, defenders are able to pinpoint which stage it is in and deploy appropriate countermeasures.